ariadnatoledo/mood-sound-card/README.md

-# Ariadna Toledo Portfolio with React and Express
+# Ariadna Toledo Portfolio with React

 Currently developing a MoodSoundCard component and a WeatherCard Hero Section component for my website.